minorua/TileLayerPlugin/README.md

 ## How to use?

 After installing this plugin, you can add tile layers onto your map canvas from the layer menu or the manage layers toolbar.
-Before adding layer information by yourself, you can use only tile frame layers.
+Only tile frame layers are listed until you add layer information by yourself.
 You can add available layers by writing a file in the format described below and setting the folder that the file exists as external layer directory.

 A few layer styles can be changed in the layer properties dialog.
 You can set sufficient cache size (in kilobytes) in the Network/Cache Settings of the Options dialog in order to make effective use of cache.